DrKrar/GeoEfficiency.jl/dev/manual/Physics_Model.md

 **see also:** [`BoreDetector(CryRadius::Real, CryLength::Real, HoleRadius::Real)`](Physics_Model.md#GeoEfficiency.BoreDetector).

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/d36ef5925419a816eb71145ceaab9acb8e4cffb7/src/Physics_Model.jl#L261-L270' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Physics_Model.jl#L261-L270' class='documenter-source'>source</a><br>

 !!! note
-    the positon of the source is reported relative to the detector anchoring point,  for a bore-hole detector it is taking as the middle point of its axis of symmetry.
+    the position of the source is reported relative to the detector anchoring point,  for a bore-hole detector it is taking as the middle point of its axis of symmetry.